Domestic Violence

 Legal strategies may vary, but here are some potential defenses against domestic violence charges in Texas:

 • Self-Defense: If you can indicate that you acted in self-defense or in defense of others, it may be a viable defense.
 This typically requires showing that you reasonably believed you were in imminent danger of bodily harm.
-Gathering corroborating evidence, such as witness testimonies or surveillance footage, can be crucial in these cases.
+Gathering corroborating evidence, such as witness testimony or surveillance footage, can be crucial in these cases.

 • False Accusations: If you believe the allegations are false, you can present evidence to challenge the credibility of the accuser or demonstrate inconsistencies in their statements.
 This may involve a thorough investigation of the context and motivation behind the accusation.